qub3s/nlp_2025_NiceLovablePeople/README.md

 The weight of these two sources is equal at the moment but in reality one source must be better or worse than the other.
 How much do I trust each source is the million dollar question.
 My idea is to use a learned gating system to let the model dynamically decide how much to trust SWN vs BERT features for sentiment classification.

-**Experiment:** Instead of just concatenating SWN scores to h_cls, I introduced a simple learned gating system to let the model dynamically decide how much to trust SWN vs BERT features for each example.
+**Implementation:** Instead of just concatenating SWN scores to h_cls, I introduced a simple learned gating system to let the model dynamically decide how much to trust SWN vs BERT features for each example.

 It's a simple NN which takes in h_cls+SWN scores and outputs two weights (0.0 < weight < 1.0) using a sigmoid function.
 First weight for BERT features and second weight for the SWN scores.